relativitydev/relativity-trace-documentation/docs/user_guide/alerting/index.md

 {: .no_toc }

-You can create Rules to alert on communications that are risky.
+Alerting policies can be created and enhanced to identify the riskiest types of communications within your organization.
 {: .fs-6 .fw-300 }

 1. TOC